Natural, artificial and synthetic fibres:

 Pollutant in production

-When burned, it generates nitrogen oxide, a greenhouse gas 310 times more powerful than CO₂.
+When burned, it generates nitrogen oxide, a greenhouse gas 310 times more potent than CO₂.

 Biodegradable in 450-600 years.